racket/rhombus/rhombus/0000-rhombus.md

 `use_checked_assert` form that defines `-:` as `::`.

 The datatype support in this proposal is primitive.
-Some combination of Racket's `for` and Clojure's transducers is the next step.
+Some combination of Racket’s `for` and Clojure’s transducers is the next step.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-There's no reference, but the prototype implementation is included with the proposal.
+There’s no reference, but the prototype implementation is included with the proposal.

 You can most easily run a prototype by